SudeepthaG/tech-portfolio/docs/projects.md

 Implemented an agent to determine compatibility of medicines for people with multiple diseases by using First Order Logic to achieve 90% accuracy.
 Structured knowledge base with 100 diseases and medicines in order to detect incompatibility between medications.

+# Data Mining, Tools
 ## Geospatial Data Handling
 Technologies used: PostgreSQL, Google Earth <br/>
 Collected geospatial data points in different categories around USC, calculated the convex hull, nearest points, area covered, and spirograph to  plot them onto Google Earth.

+## Weka
+Built a linear regression equation, to predict MEDV on Boston Housing dataset.<br/>
+Created a 'MultilayerPerceptron' neural network that learns the data.

+## Knime
+Used KNIME to perform linear regression on all parameters of abalone shells dataset.<br/>
+Built a 'Decision Tree Learner' predictor, where 'sex' is the predicted variable.

+## RapidMiner
+Uses a K-Means clustering node to create 6 clusters (with all the 4 attrs together, ie. clustered a 4D dataset) out of the 4177 pieces of data based on shells.arff. <br/>
+Performed linear regression to predict num_rings, from length,diameter,height.